 In your third year there are a few important events that you need to pay attention to.
 This document aims to describe: the course list, finding a bachelor assignment and requesting approval and applying for the bachelor exam.

-Once you have decided which master programme you wish to continue with (usually before the end of your second year), make an appointment with the contact person for that programme (can be found online) to discuss the compulsory and optional subjects for your third year of AT.
+Once you have decided which master's programme you wish to continue with (usually before the end of your second year), make an appointment with the contact person for that programme (can be found online) to discuss the compulsory and optional subjects for your third year of AT.
 Don’t just assume that the subjects listed in the ‘route to master programmes’-document are still correct.
 Contact person details can be found in the master requirements matrix.

 Have the form ‘Request agreement for admission to the master programme’ signed by the master of your choice (it is not compulsory but we strongly advise you to do so).